jgadisman/Cyclistic-case-study/Introduction.md

 The purpose of this case study is to research how to convert casual riders into annual members

-better understand how annual members and casual riders differ
+1. Better understand how annual members and casual riders differ

-why casual riders would buy a membership
+2. Why casual riders would buy a membership

-how digital media could affect their marketing tactics
+3. How digital media could affect their marketing tactics